JeremyLuna/Music_Visualization/README.md

 need to add:

+deploy to pages on main commit

-deprecate audioPlayer.pullAllSamples() in favor of events
+deprecate audioPlayer.pullAllSamples() in favor of events?

 Change left right white arrow to left right black arrow